Colorectal cancer

 This treatment can isolate and change specific behaviors within cancer cells, like stopping their growth, killing cancer cells or blocking chemical signals within the cells.
 Targeted therapy damages fewer healthy cells than chemotherapy because it attacks only cancer cells.
 It’s primarily used with other treatments for the best results.

-During your cancer treatment, we help make sure that you and your family feel as comfortable and supported as possible.
-To do this, we offer a wide-range of services as part of personalized treatment plans, including:
+During cancer treatment, our colon cancer specialists help make sure that you and your family feel as comfortable and supported as possible.
+To do this, we offer a wide range of services as part of personalized treatment plans, including:

 Integrative therapies